Olshansk/olshansk.github.io/content/book/hit_refresh.md

 Ballmer appointed Satya to lead Bing in the midst of his career at Microsoft.
 This was the first real test of his leadership skills.
 Taking on Google, wading through problems, leading large teams and building a product that people love.
 Ultimately, it's his success with Bing that made him a candidate to lead the whole company.

 There's not too much to write up here, but it was fascinating to learn about how he applied his distributed systems knowledge to the test.
-He had to scale experimantion, applied ML, discerning intent vs content, and went into a lot of detail around auction based pricing and two sided markets.
+He had to scale experimentation, innovate on applied ML, discern intent vs content, and went into a lot of detail around auction based pricing and two sided markets.
 You should read the book if you want to learn more ;)

 ## Favorite Moments

 I remember really enjoying "The Interview" with Seth Rogan and James Franco when it first came out.
 I was in high school and it was a hilarious movie.
 I didn't realize that it was a political statement against North Korea.
-I also didn't the extent to which Microsoft went to release it on xbox, and the risks (technical, political, etc) it took to make a statement related to free speech.
+I also didn't know the extent to which Microsoft went to release it on xbox, and the risks (technical, political, etc) it took to make a statement related to free speech.
 This whole section in the book was fun to read and also added to my already very high respect for Satya.

 ## Qualities of a leader